Zmy0912/Bioinfoeasy/README.md

 ## Acknowledgments

-> 山高水长，莫失莫忘
->
+<p style="font-size: 20px;">**山高水长，莫失莫忘**</p>

 > *(Though mountains are high and waters long, never forget each other)*

-I will forever remember the help that Zhang N.L., whose birthday is September 12, brought me during my confused youth.
+I will forever remember the guidance from the one who illuminated my path during those early years.
 My best wishes to you.

 ---